nypesap/nypesap.github.io/docs/blog/posts/0001-Clearing-Chrome-browser-cache.md

 <!-- more -->

 1. Press function key ++f12++ on a keyboard
-2. Right click with the mouse on Chrome toolbar button “Reload this page”
+2. Right click with the mouse on the Chrome toolbar button “Reload this page”
-3. From the list of tree function choose the last one: “Empty Cache and Hard Reload”
+3. From the list of tree functions, choose the last one: “Empty Cache and Hard Reload”

 Your Chrome browser cache is cleared.